-Seed library is present at Village Vancouver’s Charleston Park Community Garden workshops and other events
+Seed library is present at Village Vancouver’s Charleson Park Community Garden workshops and other events

-– Kits Village Seed Savers have seeds available and provide seed saving information at community events, Kits Village Collaborative Garden work parties, and the Westside Community Food Market.
+– Kits Village Seed Savers have seeds available and provide seed saving information at workshops, community events, Kits Village Collaborative Garden work parties, and the Westside Community Food Market (through Aug 9).

 – Vancouver Public Library, Kitsilano Branch (2425 MacDonald St)